 Morgan County jury sentences capital murder defendant to death

 Feb.
-15—A Morgan County jury that on Tuesday convicted a Decatur man of capital murder today sentenced him to death.
+16—A Morgan County jury that on Tuesday convicted a Decatur man of capital murder on Wednesday sentenced him to death.

 Jason Michael Osborn, 44, was convicted of killing 42-year-old Ricardo Dewayne Brown during a 2018 robbery.
 During the penalty phase of the trial, the jury has a choice between sentencing a capital murder defendant to death or to life in prison without the possibility of parole.

 According to the jury verdict form, 10 jurors voted to impose the death penalty and two opted for life imprisonment.
-Under Alabama law, a death sentence can only be imposed if 10 of the 12 jurors agree to it.
+Under Alabama law, a death sentence is imposed if at least 10 of the 12 jurors agree to it.

 The Morgan County District Attorney's Office said the jury deliberated about an hour before returning the sentence.